 In preparing the 2015-20 Consolidated Plan, the City of Mountain View consulted with agencies that provide services to the homeless and special needs populations, residents and stakeholders in the community, members of neighborhood groups, the Housing Authority of Santa Clara County, and the City of San Jose, which receives HOPWA and ESG funding and distributes that funding to Santa Clara County public service agencies.
-In addition, Mountain View collaborated with other jurisdictions within the County to collect regional data that were used to help develop the priorities and strategies contained within this five-year plan.
+In addition, Mountain View collaborated with other jurisdictions within the County to collect regional data that were used to help develop the priorities and strategies contained within the five-year plan.
+The five-year plan established the funding priorities used to award CDBG and HOME funding in this 2019-20 Action Plan.